50th Guards Rifle Division: Battle of Berlin

-By mid-April the 50th Guards had arrived in the 1st Ukrainian Front.
-The battle for the Oder and Neisse Rivers began on April 16 but 28th Army's leading divisions did not arrive at the front and begin combat operations until April 22.
-On April 26 the division was moving to the area of Zossen, which contained the underground headquarters of the German OKW and OKH, and reached Baruth.
-By this point the German 9th Army had been encircled and was making every effort to break out.
-Led by 50 tanks the advance force of this grouping attacked west along the boundary between the 120th Rifle Corps' 329th Rifle Division and the 58th Rifle Division of 3rd Guards Army in the Halbe area.
-While the 395th Rifle Division halted the breakthrough the 50th and 96th Guards Rifle Divisions were diverted to eliminate the German forces.
-The two Guards divisions threw the breakthrough force back to the woods northeast of Baruth while a further attack by the 25th Tank Corps in conjunction with the 389th Rifle Division cut it off from the main body of 9th Army.
+By mid-April, the 50th Guards had arrived in the 1st Ukrainian Front.
+The battle for the Oder and Neisse Rivers began on April 16, but the 28th Army's leading divisions did not arrive at the front and begin combat operations until April 22.
+On April 26, the division was moving to the area of Zossen, which contained the underground headquarters of the German OKW and OKH, and reached Baruth.
+By this point, the German 9th Army had been encircled and was making every effort to break out.
+Led by 50 tanks, the advance force of this grouping attacked west along the boundary between the 120th Rifle Corps' 329th Rifle Division and the 58th Rifle Division of 3rd Guards Army in the Halbe area.
+While the 395th Rifle Division halted the breakthrough, the 50th and 96th Guards Rifle Divisions were diverted to eliminate the German forces.
+The two Guards divisions threw the breakthrough force back to the woods northeast of Baruth, while a further attack by the 25th Tank Corps in conjunction with the 389th Rifle Division cut it off from the main body of 9th Army.

-The next day General Luchinsky received orders to occupy a line from Dornswalde to Radeland to Jauchzen-Bruck with three divisions, including the 50th Guards.
+The next day, General Luchinsky received orders to occupy a line from Dornswalde to Radeland to Jauchzen-Bruck with three divisions, including the 50th Guards.
 While the German 9th Army continued its efforts to escape from its pocket, its former breakthrough force was gradually eliminated, sometimes in hand-to-hand fighting.
-6,200 prisoners were taken, along with 47 tanks, 25 armored transports, 180 guns and mortars and 1,133 motor vehicles.
-By the end of the day the 9th Army pocket had shrunk to just 400 sq/km.
-Overnight on April 28/29 this Army organized one more effort to escape towards the positions of the 12th Army in the Luckenwalde area.
+6,200 prisoners were taken, along with 47 tanks, 25 armored transports, 180 guns and mortars, and 1,133 motor vehicles.
+By the end of the day, the 9th Army pocket had shrunk to just 400 sq km.
+Overnight on April 28/29, this Army organized one more effort to escape towards the positions of the 12th Army in the Luckenwalde area.
 The breakout began at 0100 hours and made progress at the junction of the 3rd and 3rd Guards Armies.
-In the morning the 3rd Guards Corps was brought up to halt the breakthrough.
+In the morning, the 3rd Guards Corps was brought up to halt the breakthrough.
 A combined force of 45,000 men punched a hole 2 km wide between the 50th and 54th Guards in the Munchendorf area and began moving through in spite of powerful artillery and mortar fire.
 This breakthrough was eventually halted by forces of the 3rd Guards Tank, 4th Guards Tank, and 13th Armies.